chetcutijc/LMML_VJ/README.md

 military category is just skipped for that run rather than the whole thing breaking.

+**Commercial**: whatever isn't VistaJet or military.
+There's a lot more of it than the other two categories, so it's kept for 3 days (not 30) and capped at the 60 most recent entries - both configurable at the top of the script (`RETENTION_DAYS`, `MAX_ENTRIES`).

 ## The dashboard

-`docs/index.html` reads `docs/data.json` (which the script updates on every real check) and shows both categories as separate sections, plus when it last checked.
+`docs/index.html` reads `docs/data.json` (which the script updates on every real check) and shows all three categories as separate sections, plus when it last checked.
 Hosted for free via GitHub Pages - see setup step 5.

 ## Setup